neo4j/docs-tools/extensions/antora/antora-modify-sitemaps/README.md

 Specifies a version that will be used for the sitemap for all components in the site catalog.
 If you do not provide a value, by default the version that Antora considers to be the latest version for a given component is used.
 For details on how Antora determines the 'latest' version, see [Antora version ordering rules](https://docs.antora.org/antora/latest/how-component-versions-are-sorted/#determine-version-order).

+You might want to override this value if, for example, you publish prerelease or preview documentation of a component but you do not mark it as `prerelease: true` in the component descriptor (`antora.yml`).

-You can override this value for specific components by using the `data` property.
+If you are generating output for a single component you can use `sitemap_version` to specify the version of that component that you want to generate a sitemap for.
+If you are generating output for multiple components, you need to override this value for specific components by using the `data` property.

 ### sitemap_loc_version